 An array that requires more memory than is available will fail with a MemoryError exception.

-Tips to avoid MemoryError exceptions:
+The following are tips to avoid MemoryError exceptions:

 - Delete array objects after use; deleting the array will release the memory.